Corruptcouch/dead-letter-office/docs/dead-letter-office-stories.md

 #### E3-01 · The post model
 **Depends:** E2-01, E4-05 · **Test:** L1 + L2

+Unblocked 2026-08-25 by the gap 4 ruling (arch §5.3.1). **Its second box changed** — see below.

 - [ ] A post is an authored volume plus **the information class it grants** — not four hard-coded classes (Arch §4.1, E13).
+- [ ] **The verbs are stations inside the volume.** Using one is a `Request*` intent, and the host admits it only if the actor's body is inside that station's post volume — **one check, at the intent, not per frame.**
-- [ ] The host knows which post each player currently occupies, and that fact is what drives E3-06.
+- [ ] **Nothing stores which post a player occupies.** Occupancy is a point-in-volume query, and the check that keeps it that way is E3-04's idiom: reflect over the post type and assert a `CurrentPost` field has **nowhere to live**. *This box replaces "the host knows which post each player currently occupies, and that fact is what drives E3-06" — what drives E3-06 is the scanned-facts predicate, and occupancy only decides whether an intent is admissible.*
 - [ ] Working two posts at once is impossible by geometry, and E4-05 owns proving it.

-*Read the gap on what a post physically is before starting this one.*
+Volumes do **not** overlap and there is unowned floor between them, so this needs no lock, no lockout rule and — decisively — no unlock path.

 #### E3-02 · The scanner
 **Depends:** E3-01, E2-03 · **Test:** L2 + L3